guimatheus92/NetflixMoviesRecommendation/README.md

 ## Conclusion

 1. Want my code?
 [Grab it here](https://github.com/guimatheus92/NetflixMoviesRecommendation "Grab it here") 📎
-2. Want the tutorial of how to use it?
-[Go to Wiki](https://github.com/guimatheus92/Game-Recommendation-System/wiki/Tutorial-on-how-to-get-a-recommendation "Go to here") ✔️
-3. Check the article on [Medium](https://guimatheus92.medium.com/get-new-netflix-movies-by-a-recommendation-system-afbb5d4c0e31 "Medium") about this development 📌
+2. Check the article on [Medium](https://guimatheus92.medium.com/get-new-netflix-movies-by-a-recommendation-system-afbb5d4c0e31 "Medium") about this development 📌
-4. 3.
-Check the article on [Medium](https://guimatheus92.medium.com/deploy-python-application-on-amazon-web-services-aws-6d8bd385b5b "Medium") about this deploy 📌
+3. Check the article on [Medium](https://guimatheus92.medium.com/deploy-python-application-on-amazon-web-services-aws-6d8bd385b5b "Medium") about this deploy ⚙️
-5. New ideas for this app?
+4. New ideas for this app?
 Help me to improve it ❤️
-6. Want something else added to this tutorial?
+5. Want something else added to this tutorial?
 Add an issue to the repo ⚠️